Stow House: Museum

 The house museum displays family photographs and furniture, with stories of Sherman and Ida Stow and their descendants.

 Nearby attractions

 The Stow House is located next to Lake Los Carneros with walking trails and bird watching, Goleta Depot at the South Coast Railroad Museum, and other points of interest in Goleta.
 Wildlife including coyotes and bobcats have been observed from the trails.

+Hauntings

+The Stow House was featured on episode 4, season 26 of Ghost Adventures which first aired on June 28, 2023.
+During the episode, the Ghost Adventures crew investigated the Stow House and interviewed people who claimed to have witnessed supernatural activity within the house.